Norman Wells: Education

 The community is part of the Sahtu Divisional Education Council and they operate, through the Norman Wells District Education Authority, the Mackenzie Mountain School.
 The school, which has an enrolment of 150, provides education from Junior Kindergarten to Grade 12.
 Aurora College has a presence in the community with a community learning centre and a career centre.

 Climate

 Norman Wells has a subarctic climate (Köppen Dfc) with summer lasting for about three months.
 Although winter temperatures are usually below freezing, every month of the year has seen temperatures above 5 C. Rainfall averages 171.7 mm and snowfall 161.5 cm.
 On average, there are 35.9 days between November and April, when the wind chill is equal to or below −40, which indicates that frostbite may occur within 5–10 minutes.
 Wind chills can drop below −48 indicating that frostbite can occur in less than 5 minutes.

-On 8 July 2023, Norman Wells experienced a temperature of 37.9 C and on 4 February 1947 a minimum of -54.4 C.
+On 8 July 2023, Norman Wells experienced its record high temperature of 37.9 C, which is the farthest north a temperature above 37.8 C has been observed in Canada.
+The lowest recorded temperature was -54.4 C on 4 February 1947.